Snow Day (2022 film): Production

-On March 1, 2022 it was announced that Paramount+ had began production on a musical remake of the 2000 Nickelodeon film Snow Day.
+On March 1, 2022, it was announced that Paramount+ had begun production on a musical remake of the 2000 Nickelodeon film Snow Day.
 The cast was unveiled alongside the announcement.
 Like the original film, it was shot primarily in Canadian territories despite being set in Syracuse, New York.

 Soundtrack

-The film’s soundtrack was composed by Gabriel Mann.
+The film's soundtrack was composed by Gabriel Mann.
 The soundtrack album was released alongside the film by Republic Records.

 Release

 Marketing

-A trailer was released on November 17, 2022 alongside the film’s poster.
+A trailer was released on November 17, 2022, alongside the film’s poster.

 Release

 Snow Day was made available to stream on Paramount+ on December 16, 2022.
-It also premiered on Nickelodeon the same day, and was made available on international Paramount+ services the following day.
+It also premiered on Nickelodeon the same day and was made available on international Paramount+ services the following day.
+In June 2023, the film was removed from Paramount+.

 Reception

-Like the original, the film received mixed reviews from critics.
+The film received mixed reviews from critics.
 John Serba of Decider gave the film a negative review, saying that "None of this slapdash also-ran cheapo crud is for anyone older than 10 or younger than nine and seven-eighths" and that "If a blizzard cancels school, have the kids watch something else."
 Joly Herman of Common Sense Media gave the film a 3/5, saying that "Viewers might wonder whether the theme of having a snow day is deserving of a full-length musical movie, but as soon as that thought enters the head, a fun dance number distracts, and some clever songs can elicit a smile."